-Section Yes No Reference Part I. Charter School Conflicts of Interest § 124E.07, subd.
-3 (b) - "An individual is prohibited from serving as a member of the charter school board of directors if: (1) the individual, an immediate family member, or the individual's partner is a full or part owner or principal with a for-profit or nonprofit entity or independent contractor with whom the charter school contracts, directly or indirectly, for professional services, goods, or facilities; or (2) an immediate family member is an employee of the school." § 124E.07, subd.
-3 (d) - "Any employee, agent, or board member of the authorizer who participates in initially reviewing, approving, overseeing, evaluating, renewing or not renewing the charter school is ineligible to serve on the board of directors of a school chartered by that authorizer." § 124E.14, (a) "No member of the board of directors, employee, officer, or agent of a charter school shall participate in selecting, awarding, or administering a contract if a conflict of interest exists.
-A conflict exists when: the board member, employee, officer, or agent; the immediate family of the board member, employee, officer, or agent; the partner of the board member, employee, officer, or agent; or an organization that employs, or is about to employ any individual in clauses (1) to (3), has a financial or other interest in the entity with which the charter school is contracting.
+Mınn.
+Stat.
+CHARTER SCHOOLS Workpaper Section Yes No Reference Part I. Charter School Conflicts of Interest § 124E.07, subd.
+3(e) - "An individual is prohibited from serving as a member of the charter school board of directors if: (1) the individual, an immediate family member, or the individual's partner is a full or part owner or principal with a for-profit or nonprofit entity or independent contractor with whom the charter school contracts, directly or indirectly, for professional services, goods, or facilities; or (2) an immediate family member is an employee of the school; or (3) is a contractor providing facilities, goods or services to the charter school." § 124E.07, subd.
+3(g) - "Any employee, agent, contractor, or board member of the authorizer who participates in initially reviewing, approving, overseeing, evaluating, renewing or not renewing the charter school is ineligible to serve on the board of directors of a school chartered by that authorizer." § 124E.14, (a) "No member of the board of directors, employee, officer, or agent of a charter school shall participate in selecting, awarding, or administering a contract if a conflict of interest exists.
+A conflict exists when: the board member, employee, officer, or agent; the immediate family member of the board member, employee, officer, or agent; the partner of the board member, employee, officer, or agent; or an organization that employs, or is about to employ any individual in clauses (1) to (3), has a financial or other interest in the entity with which the charter school is contracting.
 A violation of this prohibition renders the contract void." § 124E.14 (b) - "The conflict of interest provisions under Minn.
 Stat. § 124E.14, do not apply to compensation paid to a teacher employed as a teacher by the charter school or a teacher who provides instructional services to the charter school through a cooperative formed under Minn.
 Stat. ch.
 308A when the teacher also serves on the charter school board of directors." § 124E.14 (c) - "A board member, employee or officer must not receive compensation from a group health insurance provider."
 A. Has the charter school complied with the Minn.
 Stat. §§ 124E.07 and 124E.14 conflict of interest prohibitions quoted above?
 Part II.
-Purchase of Merchandise , , §§ 124E.16, subd.
-1, and 15.054 A. Officers and employees of a charter school are prohibited from selling or buying property or materials owned by the charter school.
+Purchase of Merchandise §§ 124E.26, subd.
+6, and 15.054 A. Officers and employees of a charter school are prohibited from selling or buying property or materials owned by the charter school.
 Employees may make purchases from the charter school if the following criteria are met.
 For all purchases: Was the property or materials purchased by the employee not needed for charter school purposes?

-2. Was the purchase made through sealed bids or public auction?
-3. Was the employee not directly involved with the sealed bid or auction process?
+Was the purchase made through sealed bids or public auction?